moby/moby/docs/reference/builder.md

 The `SHELL` feature was added in Docker 1.12.

+## GETENV

+    GETENV variable

+The `GETENV` instruction is only supported on Windows.
+It allows an environment variable to be retrieved from a container and stored in the image configuration.
+This is particularly useful in the case of `PATH` which is not set to a default value on Windows, or where the Windows registry must be manipulated on nanoserver-based images.
+Once stored in the image configuration, it can be used as per any other environment variable set through `ENV`.

+The `GETENV` instruction allows the following Dockerfile to operate as expected.
+Without the use of `GETENV` here, the resulting `PATH` in the container would be just C:\MyApp, and any built-in commands to Windows would fail as they are no longer on the PATH.

+    # escape=`
+    FROM microsoft/nanoserver
+    GETENV PATH
+    ADD myapp.exe C:\MyApp\
+    ENV PATH C:\MyApp;$PATH

+The `GETENV` feature was added in Docker 1.14.

 ## Dockerfile examples

 Below you can see some examples of Dockerfile syntax.
 If you're interested in